NicolaLocatelli/Plastic-waste-management/Report.md

 <a id="ref7"></a>[7] Vicente-Molina, M. A., Fernández-Sáinz, A., and Izagirre-Olaizola, J. (2013).
 Environmental knowledge and other variables affecting pro-environmental behaviour: Comparison of University students from emerging and advanced countries.
 J. Clean.
 Prod.
 61, 130–138.  https://doi.org/10.1016/j.jclepro.2013.05.015

 Ellen MacArthur Foundation.
 (2020).
 The New Plastics Economy: Rethinking the Future of Plastics.
 Retrieved from ellenmacarthurfoundation.org
-Geyer, R., Jambeck, J. R., & Law, K. L. (2017).
-Production, use, and fate of all plastics ever made.
-Science Advances, 3(7), e1700782.
-DOI: 10.1126/sciadv.1700782
-Jambeck, J. R., Geyer, R., Wilcox, C., Siegler, T. R., Perryman, M., Andrady, A., Narayan, R., & Law, K. L. (2015).
-Plastic waste inputs from land into the ocean.
-Science, 347(6223), 768-771.
-DOI: 10.1126/science.1260352

 OECD.
 (2021).
 Global Plastics Outlook: Economic Drivers, Environmental Impacts, and Policy Options.
-Retrieved from oecd.org UNESCO.
+Retrieved from oecd.org

+UNESCO.
 (2021).
 Education for Sustainable Development Goals: Learning Objectives.
-Retrieved from unesdoc.unesco.org World Bank.
+Retrieved from unesdoc.unesco.org

+World Bank.
 (2022).
 What a Waste 2.0: A Global Snapshot of Solid Waste Management to 2050.
 Retrieved from worldbank.org

 European Commission.
 (2022).
 Recycling in Europe: Progress and Challenges.
-Retrieved from https://ec.europa.eu European Environment Agency.
+Retrieved from https://ec.europa.eu

+European Environment Agency.
 (2020).
 Recycling and Waste Management Trends in Europe.
 Retrieved from https://www.eea.europa.eu

 Environmental Protection Agency (EPA).
 (2022).
 Advancing Sustainable Materials Management: Facts and Figures.Retrieved from https://www.epa.gov

 Government of Rwanda.
 (2008).
 Ministerial Order N° 003/2008 on the Ban of Plastic Bags in Rwanda.
 Retrieved from https://rema.gov.rw

 Ministry of the Environment Japan.
 (2019).
 Japan’s Circular Economy and Waste Management Policies.
 Retrieved from https://www.env.go.jp

 OECD.
 (2021).
 Global Plastics Outlook: Economic Drivers, Environmental Impacts, and Policy Options.
 Retrieved from https://www.oecd.org

 UNEP.
 (2023).
 Plastic Waste and Policy Developments in the Middle East and North Africa.
-Retrieved from https://www.unep.org UNEP.
+Retrieved from https://www.unep.org

+UNEP.
 (2021).
 Kigali’s Green City Initiative: A Model for Sustainable Urban Development in Africa.
 Retrieved from https://www.unep.org

 UNESCO.
 (2021).
 Education for Sustainable Development Goals: Learning Objectives.
 Retrieved from https://unesdoc.unesco.org

 (2024).
 In: The ocean cleanup.
 URL: https://theoceancleanup.com/updates/global-plastics-treaty-why-legacy-plastic-cleanup-is-essential/ (plastic background)